Throes of Dawn: Hiatus (2000–03)

 After the release of Binding of the Spirit, the founders of the band, Henri Koivula and Jani Heinola, moved from their hometown Vaasa to Turku and Helsinki.
 During this time the band did not perform together for several months, and Jani and Henri considered splitting up the band altogether.
 However, they later decided to regroup with the band with a new line-up, with all members but Henri residing in Helsinki.

 The new members came from bands that were already familiar to Jani and Henri from their time in Vaasa: the lead guitarist Juha Ylikoski had played with the band Rotten Sound, the bassist Harri Huhtala had played in Cartilage and Vomiturition.
 Their drummer Jani Martikkala had been with …And Oceans, Black Dawn and Enochian Crescent.

 Quicksilver Clouds (2004–05)

 After several years of songwriting, Throes of Dawn started recording their fourth album Quicksilver Clouds in 2003 at Sonic-pump studios in Helsinki.
 The band added to their traditional sound, which helped introduce new elements to the genre of dark metal.
-After a year in the studio Quicksliver Clouds was finally released in 2004 by Avantgarde Music, with positive feedback from metal music outlets.
+After a year in the studio Quicksilver Clouds was finally released in 2004 by Avantgarde Music, with positive feedback from metal music outlets.
 During the promotion of the new album, Throes of Dawn performed numerous successful live shows with bands like Anathema, Orphaned Land and Green Carnation.
 Besides performing in Finland they also went to Germany, the Netherlands and Russia.